Zoji La

 Zoji La (sometimes Zojila Pass) is a high mountain pass in the Himalayas.
-It is in the Indian Union territory of Ladakh, Kargil district, Kashmir.
-Located in the Dras subdivision, the pass connects the Kashmir Valley to its west with the Dras and Suru valleys to its northeast and the Indus valley further east.
+It is located in the Ganderbal district of Jammu and Kashmir and the Kargil district of Ladakh, both union territories of India.
+This pass connects the Kashmir Valley to its west with the Dras and Suru valleys to its northeast and the Indus valley further east.
 National Highway #1 between Srinagar and Leh in the western section of the Himalayan mountain range, traverses the pass.
 As of late 2022, an all-weather Zoji-la Tunnel is under construction to mitigate seasonal road blockages due to heavy snowfall.